sighupio/fury-getting-started/fury-alpha-on-eks/README.md

           k8s.io/cluster-autoscaler/node-template/taint/node.kubernetes.io/role: "infra:NoSchedule"
 ```

-Replace the field `<SSH_PUBLIC_KEY>` with the public key you want to use to access the worker nodes.
+Replace the field `"{file://~/.ssh/id_rsa.pub}"` with the path to the public key you want to use to access the worker nodes.
 You can add different nodePools, or edit the existing one should you prefer.

 From these parameters `furyctl` will automatically deploy a battle-tested **private** EKS Cluster with 3 tainted worker nodes to be used for infrastructural components.